-Any employee, student, or visitor who believes he or she has been subjected to sexual discrimination should report the incident to the Title IX Coordinator utilizing the grievance form available on the Affirmative Action, Human Resources or Student Conduct web sites.
+Any employee, student, or visitor who believes he or she has been subjected to sexual discrimination should report the incident to the Title IX & Institutional Equity Coordinator utilizing the grievance form available on the Office of Title IX & Institutional Equity, Human Resources or Student Conduct web sites.
 Employees with supervisory responsibilities and university police personnel must report incidents of sexual discrimination either observed by them or reported to them to the Title IX Coordinator.
-In the event the sexual discrimination allegation is against the Title IX Coordinator, the report form should be submitted to the Office of University Counsel.
+In the event the sexual discrimination allegation is against the Title IX & Institutional Equity Coordinator, the report form should be submitted to the Office of University Counsel.
 In order to ensure timely investigation and remedy, a sexual discrimination grievance should be activated within sixty (60) days from the time the events leading to the complaint occurred.
 All complaints are investigated; however, delay in reporting impedes the ability to achieve prompt resolution.
 All efforts will be made to honor a request for confidentiality but confidentiality cannot be ensured.
 Reports of sexual assault, sexual violence, stalking, domestic violence and dating violence will be reported to law enforcement authorities.